Columbus City Center

-Columbus City Center (known locally as City Center) was a 1250000 sqft, three-level shopping center in Columbus, Ohio.
-It was located in the city's downtown, near the Ohio Statehouse, next to the Ohio Theatre, and connected to a Hyatt hotel.
-The mall had a large parking structure attached that, despite the mall's closure in 2009, is still used extensively by downtown workers.
+Columbus City Center (known locally as City Center) was a 1250000 sqft, three-level shopping mall in Columbus, Ohio.
+It was located in the city's downtown, near the Ohio Statehouse, next to the Ohio Theatre, and connected to the Hyatt on Capitol Square hotel.
+The mall closed and was demolished in 2009.
+The mall had a large adjacent parking structure attached that remains in use.
 The parking structure has been joined, directly or via bridge respectively, to two 12 story structures, 250 S. High Street (completed in January 2016) and 80 on the Commons (80 East Rich Street), both of which feature lower level office spaces with residential spaces on the upper floors.

 At the time of its opening, City Center was Central Ohio's largest and most upscale shopping mall.
 However, a combination of factors soon stripped it of this status.

 History

 Columbus City Center was developed by the city as part of the Capitol South development, opening on August 18, 1989.
 Lazarus, already open since 1851, was made one of the original anchor stores by connecting it with the mall via an enclosed bridge across High Street.
 The Lazarus store by City Center was the flagship Lazarus store.
 The other original anchor stores were Marshall Field's and Jacobson's.
 Taubman Company leased and managed the building until control was later taken over by Mills Corporation.
 Early leasing efforts were substantially enhanced when Limited Brands (now known as L Brands), a locally based dominant specialty retailer, announced that all of its brands would have a presence at the center.

 In 2003, the Marshall Field's store became a Kaufmann's.
 It was later rebranded as Macy's following the Federated-May merger of 2005.